-SfC Home > Physical Science > Physics > Electricity>
+SfC Home > Physics > Electricity >

 Background of Worldwide AC Voltages and Frequencies

-The standard voltage and frequency of alternating current (AC) electricity varies from country to country throughout the world.
-Typically, either 110-volt AC (110V) or 220-volt AC (220V) voltages are used.
-Most countries use 50Hz (50 Hertz or 50 cycles per second) as the frequency of their AC.
+The standard voltage and frequency of alternating current (AC) electricity used in homes varies from country to country throughout the world.
+Typically, either 120-volt AC or 240-volt AC is used.
+Also, most countries use 50Hz (50 Hertz or 50 cycles per second) as the AC frequency.
 Only a handful use 60Hz.
-The United States uses 110V and 60Hz AC electricity.

-List of Worldwide AC Voltages and Frequencies.
+(For a listing in various countries, see List of Worldwide AC Voltages and Frequencies.)

 Questions you may have include: